Presidency of Nicolás Maduro: Russia

+In 2015 Russian companies began leading international oil extraction in Venezuela, surpassing China.

+In 2017 the Russian state-owned company Rosneft paid Venezuela an advance of 6 billion dollars for oil sales.

+By 2020 the channel CNBC considered Russia Venezuela's principal geopolitical ally, and Russia's "most prominent" Latin American relationship was with Venezuela.

+Due to the COVID-19 pandemic, an agreement was reached with Russia at the end of December 2020 for the delivery of 10 million units of Russian vaccines, beginning with 1.43 million first doses; by August 2021 the second dose had not arrived, despite the fact that the second dose was supposed to be administered after 21 days.
+Russia responded that it first had to meet the needs of the Russian population, which totalled 140 million people.

+In February 2022 Nicolás Maduro expressed his "strong support" for Russia in its invasion of Ukraine during a telephone call with Vladimir Putin and condemned the sanctions imposed on Russia by Western nations.

 Asia

 China

-Maduro has reached out to China for economic assistance while China has funneled billions of dollars from multiple loans into Venezuela.
+Maduro reached out to China for economic assistance while China funneled billions of dollars from multiple loans into Venezuela.
 China is Venezuela's second largest trade partner with two-thirds of Venezuelan exports to China composed of oil.
 According to Mark Jones, a Latin American expert of the Baker Institute, China was "investing for strategic reasons" rather than ideological similarities.
-The Venezuelan military has also used military equipment from China using the NORINCO VN-4 armoured vehicle against protesters during the 2014–15 Venezuelan protests, ordering hundreds more as a result of the demonstrations.
+The Venezuelan military also used military equipment from China using the NORINCO VN-4 armoured vehicle against protesters during the 2014–15 Venezuelan protests, ordering hundreds more as a result of the demonstrations.